chancethecoder/pintree/README.md

 Download latest release from [here](https://github.com/chancethecoder/pintree/releases/latest). if you have any problems, try Quick start or followings.

-**Installing manually**
+### Installing manually

 1. download latest Source code from releases
 2. unpack and move to directory
 3. `npm run release` (your machine has to be installed [npm](https://www.npmjs.com/))
-4. now you have `dist` directory. this is what you needed.
+4. now you have `dist` directory. this is what you needed

 # Library